openhab/openhab-docs/tutorials/beginner/configuration.md

 ![](images/picture_21.jpg)

-Basically we gave the thing a name ("Wallplug TV", please note the naming convention mentioned above!) and linked the "Switch" channel.
+Basically we gave the thing a name ("Wallplug TV") and linked the "Switch" channel.
 Now we can see the wallplug (and the Zwave controller) on the "Control" page, too.
-It's switch is currently turned off:
+Its switch is currently turned off:

 ![](images/picture_22.jpg)